 Moreover, during an equinox, the sun appears to rise due east and set due west everywhere on Earth except at the poles.
 For this to hold true on a flat Earth, where some cities are physically many times farther away from the sun than others, the sunlight would have to bend at hundreds of different angles simultaneously.
 That's the only way it could appear as if it was always coming from the east.
 YouTube user Flat Out, another prolific globe-Earth proponent, demonstrated the impossibility (opens in new tab) of this explanation using simple computer simulations in 2017.

 So far, no flat-Earth model has been able to resolve these problems.
 But that doesn't stop the community from trying — or, in some cases, not trying.
 Like many conspiracy theories, it's the uncertainty that makes flat-Earth theory a mystery worth obsessing over for its proponents.
-So, whatever you believe, we hope this year's equinox restores your wonder in the globe/disc we call home.
+So, whatever you believe, we hope this year's equinox restores your wonder in the globe/disk we call home.